Legal Advice for Compensation Insurance Claims & TPD Payouts

 3. Don’t apply pressure to the eye region.

-1. Impacts to the eye, such as those from a ball, elbow, or fist.
+1. Blunt force trauma to the eye, such as those from a ball, elbow, or fist.

 2. Injuries caused by contact with tree branches or fingernails include abrasions and scratches.

-3. Foreign objects penetrating the eye including fragments of metal, wood and dirt.
+3. Foreign objects are penetrating the eye, including fragments of metal, wood and dirt.

 Our Team are Ready to Help.
 Request Your Free Claim Assessment Now!